-Given their high rates of experience with domestic and sexual violence, OFS provides female inmates a 6-week series of classes about domestic/sexual violence and sexual exploitation, along with information about red flags and how to get help in partnership with the Davidson County Sherriff’s Office.
+Given their high rates of experience with domestic and sexual violence, OFS provides female inmates a 6-week series of classes about domestic/sexual violence and exploitation, along with information about red flags and how to get help in partnership with the Davidson County Sherriff’s Office.

 Since 2017, OFS has provided 8 cohorts of classes for 118 participants.